civican/legisinfo/42-1/bills/C-65/bill_text.md

     the Library of Parliament as represented by the Parliamentary Librarian acting, subject to subsection 74(1) of the `Parliament of Canada Act`, on behalf of both Houses of Parliament;

-    the office of the Senate Ethics Officer as represented by the Ethics Officer;
+    the office of the Senate Ethics Officer as represented by the Senate Ethics Officer;

     the office of the Conflict of Interest and Ethics Commissioner as represented by the Conflict of Interest and Ethics Commissioner;